openssl/openssl/doc/designs/quic-design/quic-api-ssl-funcs.md

 active yet.
 An application using QUIC can always interpret NULL as meaning AES-128-GCM is being used if needed as this is implied by using QUIC.

+A. We return NULL here, because it allows applications to detect if a ciphersuite has been negotiated and NULL can be used to infer that Initial encryption is still being used.
+This also minimises the changes needed to the implementation.

 ### What should `SSL_CTX_set_cipher_list` do?

 Since this function configures the cipher list for TLSv1.2 and below only, there is no need to restrict it as TLSv1.3 is required for QUIC.
 For the sake of application compatibility, applications can still configure the TLSv1.2 cipher list; it will always be ignored.

-### What should `SSL_get_current_cipher` and similar do?

-QUIC always uses AES-128-GCM encryption initially, so we could either return AES-128-GCM where the handshake has not yet negotiated another algorithm or return NULL here.

-A. We return NULL here, because it allows applications to detect if a ciphersuite has been negotiated and NULL can be used to infer that Initial encryption is still being used.
-This also minimises the changes needed to the implementation.
+This function can still be used to set the SECLEVEL; no changes are needed to facilitate this.

 ### What SSL options should be supported?